#103 Tainted blankets, tainted history

 In 1862, colonial officials, supported by merchants, surveyors, and road builders, concocted a get-rich-quick scheme to link the coast of B.C. at Bella Coola to the gold fields of the Cariboo.

-The only problem was that Nuxalk people and territory were in the way.
-In The Smallpox War in Nuxalk Territory, Tom Swanky argues that, to make the road a reality, powerful groups of colonial official and settlers “repeatedly and systematically created artificial epidemics in Nuxalk territory.”
+The only problem, asserts Tom Swanky, was that Nuxalk people and territory were in the way.
+In The Smallpox War in Nuxalk Territory, Swanky argues that, to make the road a reality, powerful groups of colonial official and settlers “repeatedly and systematically created artificial epidemics in Nuxalk territory.”

 Swanky believes the “responsibility for this intentional mass killing can be traced to the administration of Governor James Douglas and especially to Attorney General George Cary.”